GreatSymphonia/pnp-server/pnp/README.md

 ```

 ### PnP server discovery
 The IOS-XE device can discover a PnP server via DHCP option 43 or using DNS lookup for the hostname _pnpserver.your.domain_.
-Where _your.domain_ will be replaced by the DNS domain the device receives via DHCP.
+Replaced _your.domain_ by the DNS domain the device receives via DHCP.
 With DHCP, the DHCP server needs to send the vendor option 43.

 Structure of DHCP option 43: